 After the images, include your analysis essay in that same document.

-Canvas prefers documents in DOC, DOCX or ODT format.
+Note: Canvas works best with multimedia documents uploaded in DOC, DOCX or ODT format.
 Other formats like PDF, RTF, Google Docs or Pages can present complications, so please use some version of DOC if possible.